Mortgages: General Information and Charges

 The Society will normally lend on standard construction houses, bungalows and leasehold flats (minimum term remaining on lease at inception of the mortgage will be 80 years).

-Standard valuation and Home Buyers Report fees are initially based upon the purchase price or current market value of the property.
+Valuation fees are initially based upon the purchase price or current market value of the property.
+These fees include an administration charge.

 |Estimated Value of the Property